Skip to content

 Data Science

-Machine Learning workloads in kubernetes using Nix and NVIDIA
+Machine Learning workloads in kubernetes using Nix and NVIDIA.
+Running NVIDIA GPUs on Kubernetes

 Other Tools